Aberdeener/ezDev-2.0/syntax.md

 ## Tips and Tricks

 - ezDev does not care about indentation, though I do recommend using it so your code is more readable.
-- ezDev does not care about line breaks.
+- ezDev cares about lines.
+Each action must have it's own line.

 ---